course-details-portlet

 Skills:

-• The student can analyze the current theories, methods and interpretations within the field plant ecology, and work independently with practical and theoretical problem solving with respect to plant responses in terms of functional traits, life history, demography and ecosystem interactions in different ecosystems.
+• The student can analyze the current theories, methods, and interpretations within the field plant ecology, and work independently on practical and theoretical problem solving with respect to plant responses in terms of functional traits, life history, demography, and ecosystem interactions in different ecosystems.

 General competence:

-• The student can understand, present, discuss and perspectivate scientific advanced literature
+• The student can understand, present, discuss, and critically evaluate scientific advanced literature

 Learning methods and activities